MHeMoTexHuK/Autoupdate-lib/README.md

 ## Autoupdate lib
-Allows any mindustry mods to easily check for updates.
+Allows any mindustry java mods to easily check for updates.

+This thing is incomplete.
+Currently it doesn't support non-standard

 ## Usage
 The jar must be added to the mod as an implementation dependency in order for it to work.